Ahmad-Zahoor/Cyclistic-Bike-Project/README.md

 - 5 pm: A peak in usage, which again falls in line with the office off-hours

->Now see the Peak hourse of bike usage between casual and annual members on the weekendays.
+>Now see the Peak hours of bike usage between casual and annual members on the weekends.

 ```r
 weekendays = ["Sat", "Sun"]